Reviews You Can Rely On

 Power

-With a 500W (750W peak) brushless rear hub motor, the Level is indeed a powerful bike that has no problem reaching its top pedal-assisted speed of 28 mph or pushing you along at 20 mph using the throttle.
+With a 500W (750W peak) brushless rear hub motor, the Level is a powerful bike with no problem reaching its top pedal-assisted speed of 28 mph or pushing you along at 20 mph using the throttle.
 The five levels of pedal assistance provide a great range of support, and the throttle can be used when you don't want to pedal, even from a complete stop.
-Like most quality electric bikes, the brakes have a power shutoff feature that kills all power when they are applied.
+Like most quality electric bikes, the brakes have a power shutoff feature that kills all power when applied.

 The Level uses a cadence sensor, and power is delivered after about a quarter-turn of the cranks.
-As long as the pedals are turning, it delivers power consistently and smoothly, regardless of how much effort you put into pedaling.
+As long as the pedals turn, it delivers power consistently and smoothly, regardless of how much effort you put into pedaling.
 While you're moving, shifts between output levels feel smooth, with a noticeable increase in power delivery as you shift up through the settings.
-It can feel a little jumpy if you're starting from a stop in a high output setting and an easy gear, but that is the case with virtually all the bikes we've tested.
-The 5 settings provide a great range of assistance for your pedaling efforts, with level 1 topping out around 13 mph, level 3 at 20 mph, and level 5 up to the bike's top speed of 28 mph.
-It also has a walk mode that provides assistance at a walking pace when you press and hold the down arrow on the controls.
+It can feel a little jumpy if you start from a stop in a high output setting and an easy gear, but that is the case with virtually all the bikes we've tested.
+The five settings provide a great range of assistance for your pedaling efforts, with level 1 topping out around 13 mph, level 3 at 20 mph, and level 5 up to the bike's top speed of 28 mph.
+It also has a walk mode that assists at a walking pace when you press and hold the down arrow on the controls.

-aventon level step-thru electric commuter bike review - the button controls and thumb paddle throttle are located next to...
+aventon level step-thru - the button controls and thumb paddle throttle are located next to...

 The button controls and thumb paddle throttle are located next to the left grip, and the large LCD display is centered in the handlebar.